Jaykul/GitOps-Principles/slides.md

 You can follow GitOps Principles even when you're hosting _third party_ software, and not writing your own applications, but it's not relevant if you are building software for others to run.
 In other words, GitOps Principles apply only to a _strict subset_ of DevOps, and GitOps is not a _replacement_ for DevOps.

-I have to admit that _for software as a service_, I do think of GitOps as the next iteration on _Agile_, following _DevOps_, and _Continuous Delivery_.
-But those terms are so **overused** in recruiting and marketing that sometimes GitOps practitioners actually object to being associated with them, so I'm going to take _just 2 minutes_ to quickly **{NEXT}** go through the historical context before we talk about the definition of GitOps.
+I have to admit that _for software as a service_, I do think of GitOps as an important extension of _Agile_, _DevOps_, and _Continuous Delivery_ -- but it does not **replace** any of them.
+In fact, these terms are so **overused** in recruiting and marketing that sometimes GitOps practitioners actually object to being associated with them, so I'm going to take _just 2 minutes_ to quickly **{NEXT}** go through the historical context before we talk about the definition of GitOps.

 [1]: https://opengitops.dev/
 [2]: https://github.com/cncf/tag-app-delivery/tree/main/gitops-wg